sjbylo/aba/troubleshooting.md

 - "no matches for kind ..."
 - "Failed to create ..."

-But, after 5-10 mins you should see more possitive messages:
+But, after 5-10 mins you should see more positive messages:

 ```
 Nov 19 02:27:06 master1 bootkube.sh[10004]:         Pod Status:openshift-kube-scheduler/openshift-kube-scheduler        DoesNotExist